Diversity & Inclusion Mission Statement

 IRE AccessFest (formerly DBEI Symposium)

 AccessFest is IREās annual virtual-by-design conference.
-The two-and-a-half-day event will take place online, October 17-19, 2024.
+The two-and-a-half-day event took place online, October 17-19, 2024.
 AccessFest has two main goals: an opportunity for attendees to get IREās more traditional investigative and data training ā from anywhere in the world ā at a fraction of the cost of the in-person conferences as we reprise the most well attended sessions virtually.
 The other purpose remains historically rooted in a symposium IRE launched after the 2020 "racial reckoning" that centered diversity, belonging, equity, and inclusion both in news coverage and within the newsroom given the changing demographics we cover globally.
-While the IRE and NICAR conferences have some sessions on these topics, AccessFest allows journalists to dive deeper.Ā
+While the IRE and NICAR conferences have some sessions on these topics, AccessFest allows journalists to dive deeper.
+This year, we had nearly 375 attendees, which is increasing year after year.

 The conference started out as the two-day āDBEI Symposiumā in 2021 and in 2022 and was expanded and rebranded as AccessFest in 2023.
 The reframing is part of the organization's commitment to accessibility; be it not only to data, docs and sources but also in consideration of our members' health, caregiving responsibilities and/or financial constraints.
 The symposium's goal was to help journalists with newsroom diversity issues and with investigating inequality in their communities, from education and business to housing and police accountability, in addition to building greater community in the investigative journalism space, which AccessFest continues to heavily center around.
 Our keynote speakers at the last four conferences have been Black, Asian, Latine and Native/Indigenous to spotlight key perspectives our members seek.